 By 2040, the number of seniors in poverty in the County will more than double, to about 9,000, and the senior refugee population will continue to increase by 2-3% annually.
-Life for everyone in 2040 will be shaped to a large degree by how we respond now to the needs of the ageing.
+Life for everyone in 2040 will be shaped to a large degree by how we respond now to the needs of the aging.
 With two decades to go, this County is not prepared to fully and justly support its growing senior population.

 AAACF is dedicated to supporting seniors in Washtenaw County and addressing the growing need in our community.
 Since establishment of the The Anna Botsford Bach Fund for Seniors in 2003, AAACF has distributed $1.8 million to support seniors, with a preference for programs that support caregivers.
 Our work in supporting seniors also includes the Phoebe Davis Fund and Oscar Reimold Fund, and our funding through Washtenaw Coordinated Funders.